The Taking of Deborah Logan (2014)

 Director: Christian Nyby

 Screenwriter: Charles Lederer based on the novel Who Goes There? by John W Campbell Jr

-The army go to check out a flying saucer that landed in northern Alaska.
-Once there, they find a plant-based creature with ill-intent that can take on any shape.
 It’s not as exciting as the 1982 The Thing.
-And it is saturated with that 1950s can-do Yankee spirit.
-And instead of the ambiguous ending of the novel, it ends with a typical veiled anti-communist message.
-Even still, it’s quite an engaging film.
-It features James Arness (Gunsmoke) and a number of other good television actors.
+And it is saturated with that 1950s can-do Yankee spirit and typical anti-intellectualism.
+Instead of the ambiguous ending of the novel, it ends with a typical veiled anti-communist message.
+Even still, it’s quite an engaging film — I was shocked how much I liked it when I saw it as a teen.